bwplotka/mimic/README.md

   * Helps to reuse other templates/patterns from upstream in future

-* Where the overhead is not prohibitive, config structure and values should be written with an appropriate Golang type.
+* Where the overhead is not prohibitive, config structure and values should be written with an appropriate Go type.
 In particular, large string blobs and using strings to specify non-string (e.g. integer, boolean) options should be avoided.

 * Associate and reference keys together.
 For example if you some Kubernetes deployment expects ConfigMap called "my-conf",